scality/metalk8s/docs/developer/architecture/authentication.rst

 through OIDC, Service account or because only accessible through control plane Network.

 **SSO between Admin UIs**

-Once DEX is in place and user are provisioned through external IDP one authenticated user can easily navigate to the other admin UIs without having to re-authenticate.
+Once IDP is in place and user are provisioned, one authenticated user can easily navigate to the other admin UIs without having to re-authenticate.

 Open questions:
 ---------------

 - Authentication across multiple sites
-- SSO across Admin UIs (control plane) and Zenko Management UIs (on data plane)
+- SSO across MetalK8s and solutions Admin UIs and other workload Management UIs